KnowledgeForwardSolutions/DbC.Net/Documentation/ApproximatelyEqual.md

 A much more accurate, though more complex approach is to use a relative error as described in the [Floating Point Guide](https://floating-point-gui.de/errors/comparison/).

-DbC.Net supplies standard implementations of both absolute and relative error comparers in the [StandardFloatingPointComparers](xyz) class and if these are insufficient, you have the option of using your own comparer by implementing the IApproximateEqualityComparer<T> interface.
+DbC.Net supplies standard implementations of both fixed and relative error comparers in the [StandardFloatingPointComparers](#standardfloatingpointcomparers) class and if these are insufficient, you have the option of using your own comparer by implementing the IApproximateEqualityComparer<T> interface.